Music Teacher Interviews

 I would tell teachers who are thinking about becoming nationally certified to not be intimidated by other teachers or by feelings of inadequacy.
 Don’t feel you have to have a degree in music to get certified.
 I don’t have a music degree.
 You can begin where you are.
 I worked with a mentor and 2 other teachers to go through the process.
 It took us several years.
 We encouraged each other.
 Find people who can help you and go through the process with you.
 You can do it!
 Just take it one step at a time.

-We thank President Lauritzen for spending the time to share her ideas and experiences with us.
+We thank Chyleen for spending the time to share her ideas and experiences with us.
 Want to learn even more about becoming a music teacher?
 Visit our music teacher career page.

-Interview with Joan Sawyer, President-Elect of the Colorado Music Teachers Association
+Interview with Joan Sawyer, Former President-Elect of the Colorado Music Teachers Association

-We recently were granted the opportunity to interview President-Elect Joan Sawyer of the Colorado Music Teachers Association.
-President-Elect Sawyer gave us some great tips on getting the most out of your music education and transferring that knowledge to students.
+We were granted the opportunity to interview Joan Sawyer, who at the time of this interview was President-Elect of the Colorado Music Teachers Association (CSMTA).
+Joan gave us some great tips on getting the most out of your music education and transferring that knowledge to students.

 Which aspects of your undergraduate education helped you the most in preparing for a career as a music teacher?